 The Australasian Cardiac Outcomes Registry Ltd was set up by the Cardiac Society of Australia and New Zealand, to establish registries of cardiac patient outcomes at a national level for Australia and New Zealand.

 ACOR records national practice in this increasingly complex area, analyses the data, and feeds that information back to participating hospitals and clinicians.
 The primary goal of this endeavour is to improve outcomes following cardiac procedures and therapies.

+CSANZhas provided the initial funding to establish the Cardiac Procedures Registry.
 The Cardiac Device Registry is supported by funding from the Australian Government Department of Health.